aertslab/scenicplus/README.md

 # SCENIC+ single-cell eGRN inference

+**Announcement:** We will do a live webinar on the 26th of March at 5 p.m.
+CET, click [here](https://forms.gle/z6fVAwaHMPtrGPuA6) to sign up!

 `SCENIC+` is a python package to build gene regulatory networks (GRNs) using combined or separate single-cell gene expression (scRNA-seq) and single-cell chromatin accessibility (scATAC-seq) data.

 ## Documentation